Posted on: January 5, 2022

-As we draw to the close of the year it’s a popular time to look ahead and plan.
+The start of the year is a popular time to look ahead and plan.
 When it comes to marketing planning, that means being alert to a myriad of factors including consumer behaviour, channel diversification and emerging technologies.

-From our trawl of the latest predictions, here are 5 which resonated the most – and which we feel business owners and marketers should definitely have on their radar in 2020.
+However, from our trawl of the latest predictions, here are 5 which resonated the most – and which we feel business owners and marketers should definitely have on their radar in 2022.

 1. Make it personal!

-Customers want a personal experience and for their preferences to be respected when they interact with a supplier.
+After all the digital communications bombarded at them during the pandemic, customers desperately want a more personal experience.
+This means they want their preferences to be respected when they interact with a supplier.
 Savvy to the increasing sophistication of marketing technology, they expect to be served up marketing and promotions which are 100% intuitive to their buying habits, interests and needs.

 2. Quality wins hands-down over quantity